Applications are due by April 5, 2017 and applicants will be notified by April 17, 2017.

 Applicants are encouraged to learn about the three Community Station sites prior to submitting the application form:

 Applicants will be asked to rank their preferences.
 They will also be asked whether other stations will be acceptable, if their first choice is not available.
 Assignments will be made by the selection committee, based on applicant preferences, as well as relevant background and skills.

 This program provides a unique opportunity for students to conduct supervised fieldwork in multi-disciplinary teams to appreciate the complexity and interconnection of real world community engagement, and the necessity of learning to communicate and collaborate across knowledges.

-The summer internship will be 8.5 weeks in duration (July 5 - August 31) students will spend 3 full days each week, sometimes more, rotating between the Community Station and the Blum workshop space on the UCSD campus.
+The summer internship will be 8.5 weeks in duration (June 29-August 18) students will spend 3 full days each week, sometimes more, rotating between the Community Station site and the Blum workshop space on the UCSD campus.